Senators mull censuring Trump as an alternative to impeachment trial

 "To do a trial knowing you'll get 55 votes at the max seems to me to be not the right prioritization of our time," Kaine added.
 "Obviously we do a trial, maybe we can do it fast but my top priority is COVID relief and getting the Biden cabinet approved."

+Collins said on Wednesday that "it seems to me that there is some value in looking at an alternative to proceeding with the trial…I realize the two leaders have already locked in a schedule.
+But it seems to me there is benefit in looking at an alternative that might be able to garner bipartisan support.
+I don't know whether it would or not."

+The censure proposal being floated by Kaine and Collins was first reported Tuesday night by Axios.

-Unlike an impeachment conviction, a censure resolution would only need 60 votes to pass.
+Unlike an impeachment conviction, a censure resolution would only need the support of 60 Senators to overcome the threat of a filibuster and reach a final floor vote.
 That means 10 Republicans would need to join the chamber’s Democrats in supporting the measure.

 "I think there is a need for some accountability and some consequences and I think many Republicans, if you look at the words they've used about what happened on Jan.
 6 and the President's role in it, they've essentially stated that," Kaine said.
 "So if we could do something like this and have it be bipartisan and thereby potentially avoid the trial, I think that would be beneficial but we're not there yet."